zeerooth/django-kanban-board/README.md

 ]
 ```

-3. Django Kanban Board uses tailwind for rendering its component, so either install it by yourself (https://tailwindcss.com/docs/installation) or simply add it to your template via the files provided in this package:
+3. Django Kanban Board uses tailwind.css for rendering its component, so either install it by yourself (https://tailwindcss.com/docs/installation) or simply add it to your template via the files provided in this package:

 ```html
 {% load static %}